NicoleMayer/ECE668-Notes/quiz3.md

 🤔~~Assume there is 100 instructions, then the count of load instructions are 20 and 80 for other instructions.
 Since the original signal cycle of load instruction is replaced by two, so we can think there are 40 load instructions in this case.
 So my answer is speedup =  the 5-stage cycles / the 4-stage cycles = (4+80+20*2-1) / (99+5) = 1.18.~~ But the answer just gives the percentage of load instructions 1+20%=1.2?

 👨‍🏫The CPI of the two pipelines is the same (i.e., 1) but the number of instructions for the 4-stage pipeline will increase by 20%.

+---

+👨‍🏫Professor's comments: The speed up calculation for the pipelined processors is for a large program with a large number of instructions.
+Your examples are not considering this fact and hence, your numbers are not matching up with the given answers.
+Repeat your calculations for the case that the program has 1000,000 instructions and see the difference.
+You may calculate it mathematically for “n” being the number of instructions and then take the limit as “n” goes to infinity.